Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/construction/altinn-platform/authorization/_index.md

 [See code](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Platform/Altinn.Platform.Authorization/Authorization/Services/Implementation/ContextHandler.cs).

-Context Handler is configured as a serivce in Authorization Component and can easily be replaced with other implementation.
+Context Handler is configured as a service in Authorization Component and can easily be replaced with other implementation.

 ## Policy Information Point - Roles